How PCBs still pollute the air today

 Why PCBs in the air are problematic

-PCBs are lipophilic, which means that they are deposited in body fat and accumulate over time.
-Even low, long-term exposure can result in health risks:
+PCBs are lipophilic, which means they are stored in body fat and accumulate over time.
+Even low, long-term exposure can pose health risks:

 - Damage to the liver and immune system